 Most importantly, the Bonner Program can catalyze change to curriculum and pave the way for the creation of academically connected engagement.

-- Policy research
+- Policy Research

-- Social action courses
+- Social Action

 - Levering proven high-impact practices

-- Pathways that Culminate in Community Engaged Signature Work
+- Academic Pathways that Culminate in Community-Engaged Capstones ("Signature Work")

-- Staff and faculty development
+- Engaging Staff and Faculty